-- 3.6.1 Participants must provide a brief supporting statement as context for each of their commitments - 3.6.2 Participants may provide a brief supporting statement as context for their company's CERT report as a whole, including their climate related strategy, position or progress. - 3.6.3 Context statements should follow the Task Force on Climate-related Financial Disclosures' Fundamental Principles for Effective Disclosure and relate specifically to the participant's commitment or their CERT report as a whole.
-In particular, any such statement should: - a) Present relevant information - b) Be specific and complete - c) Be clear, balanced, and understandable - d) Be consistent over time - e) Be comparable among organisations within a sector, industry, or portfolio - f) Be reliable, verifiable, and objective, and - g) Be provided on a timely basis 10 - 3.6.4 Context statements may include, but are not limited to: - a) International context (e.g., where the commitment applies to a global corporation with progress calculated for Australian activities) - b) Commentary on commitment progress, including major progress milestones or setbacks - c) Commentary on any material inclusions or exclusions from the commitment's scope or reporting boundary - d) Commentary on any material differences between the CERT report and the participant's other publications - e) Other frameworks the participant has reported the commitment under
+- 3.6.1 Participants must provide a brief supporting statement as context for each of their commitments. - 3.6.2 Participants may provide a brief supporting statement as context for their company's CERT report as a whole, including their climate related strategy, position, or progress. - 3.6.3 Context statements should be used to disclose information set out in paragraphs 33-37 of the International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard International Financial Reporting Standards' S2 Climate-related Disclosures Standard <a href="International Financial Reporting Fin - 3.6.4 Context statements may also include, but are not limited to:17 - a) international context (for example, where the commitment applies to a global corporation with progress calculated for Australian activities) - b) commentary on commitment progress, including major progress milestones or setbacks - c) commentary on any material inclusions or exclusions from the commitment's scope or reporting boundary - d) commentary on any material differences between the CERT report and the participant's other publications - e) other frameworks the participant has reported the commitment under.